-Pursuant to the requirements as outlined in the ordinance, property owners are provided with adequate notice before their properties are assessed, including multiple invoices advising them of the total amount due and consequences for failing to pay.
+Pursuant to the requirements as outlined in the ordinance, property owners are provided with adequate notice before their properties are assessed, including multiple invoices and letters advising them of the total amount due and consequences for failing to pay.
 A letter was mailed to all affected property owners 30 days in advance of this City Council meeting advising owners that the Resolution was pending before Council.
-Exhibit A lists the properties to be assessed, as well as the amounts owed.
+Exhibit A, in accordance with Municipal Code Section 1-05.41, lists the properties to be assessed, as well as the amounts owed.
 This list includes unpaid charges from Building, Code Enforcement, Fire Prevention, and Legal Risk Management divisions.
 Property owners have the option at any time to pay the charges in full and thereby avoid the special assessment.
 However, after multiple attempts to collect these charges, the City now has the alternative provided by the Municipal Code to secure payments through the special assessment.

-As the City has expanded code enforcement and focused our resources on cleaning up the most egregious properties, collection of this special assessment has increased from approximately \$224,499 last year to \$268,712 this year.
+As the City has expanded code enforcement and focused our resources on cleaning up the most egregious properties, collection of this special assessment has increased from approximately \$268,712 in 2019 to \$458,864 this year.
+The increase in the 2021 unpaid charges is an accumulation of several years of charges because the 2020 Special Assessment for Collection of Unpaid Charges from Property Owners was postponed as a result of the COVID-19 pandemic.
 While the main objective is to bring properties into compliance, administrative citations have been used to induce owners to remediate their properties, eliminate unsafe conditions, and clear these cases.
 Emergency board-ups are also completed in the interest of protecting the community.
 All resulting charges are necessary to recoup administrative and board up costs, to deter owners from conducting unpermitted construction or unsafe alterations to their properties, and to ensure owners maintain their properties in compliance with applicable fire, building and zoning codes.

 The City continues to pursue the collection of fines resulting from Administrative Orders.
-When Property Owners fail to bring their properties into compliance after multiple notices and a Compliance Order, the City will bring cases to Administrative Order Hearings.
-Three of the properties listed in Exhibit A (116 N. Main St, 1161 N. Main St and 474 Calaveras Dr) have been brought to a Hearing.
+When property owners fail to bring their properties into compliance after multiple notices and a Compliance Order, the City will bring cases to Administrative Order Hearings.
+Three of the properties listed in Exhibit A (116 N. Main St, 1161 N. Main St and 58 N. Sanborn) have been brought to a Hearing.
 In all three instances, the Administrative Hearing Officers determined that a violation did exist at the property, that the property owner was properly notified, and that they were provided sufficient time to correct the violation.
-One properties remain in violation.
 The Hearing Officers ordered daily fines be assessed for as long as the property owners failed to remediate the violations.
-These three properties have accumulated a total of \$68,565.62 in charges for non-compliance and are included in the grand total of the special assessment.
+The property owners have continued to ignore their respective violations after 36 months.
+These three properties have accumulated a total of \$215,741.39 in charges for non-compliance and are included in the total of the special assessment.